 We want to make sure that you get all the assistance you need to live well with – and after – cancer.
-There’s a wide range of support available to help you cope with cancer, including physical, emotional and practical advice for you, your family, friends and carers.
+There’s a wide range of support available to help you, including physical, emotional and practical advice for you, your family, friends and carers.
 You will be offered a holistic needs assessment at diagnosis and at different time-points throughout your treatment.

 The Everybreath lung cancer support group meets at Farnborough Village Hall the last Thursday of each month.

 If you have practical queries or want further information about support groups, please contact King's Macmillan Information and Support Centre or Dimbleby Cancer Care at Guy's Cancer Centre and Queen Mary's Hospital Sidcup.